Burt goes to EGYPT November 2006

 Notice the ever present tourist police.
 Like someone is going to steal the statues.
 However in 1997 there was a terrorist attack here where 32 people were killed and two tour guides died as well.

-This girl harassed the hell out of us to buy bracelets, but I offered to pay to take her picture, she agreed if we would hide from the police.
+This girl harassed us to buy bracelets, but I offered to pay to take her picture, she agreed if we would hide from the police.

 This picture is taken from the boat as we were surrounded by row boats offering their wares.
 They would toss items on to the boat whether they were asked for or not.
 The buyer then put the money in a plastic bag.
 MUCH debating on price took place.
 One of our tour bought a towel for $25, I bought a similar one for $5